dell/karavi-resiliency/docs/LIMITATIONS.md

 * Dynamic PVC/PVs of accessModes "ReadWriteOnce" and volumeMode "Block".
 * Use of the above volumes with Pods created by StatefulSets.
 * Up to 12 or so protected pods on a given node.
 * Failing up to 3 nodes at a time in 9 worker node clusters, or failing 1 node at a time in smaller clusters.
 Application recovery times are dependent on the number of pods that need to be moved as a result of the failure.
 See the section on "Testing and Performance" for some of the details.
-The scale testing was done almost exclusively on VxFlex OS volumes.
+The scale testing was done almost exclusively on PowerFlex volumes.

 ## Not Tested But Assumed to Work